Culture of San Antonio: Tourism

 Tourism has been an important part of San Antonio almost as long as the military has.
 As early as 1877, with the arrival of the railroad to San Antonio, there were reports of the unique, "exotic" culture in San Antonio.
 These reports were referring to Hispanics (Tejanos) who had been pushed by the dominant Germans (south and east San Antonio) and Anglos (north San Antonio) from the city's mainstream into the impoverished West Side - where there were feasts and fiestas, cockfights, and dancing.
 Some call this an early example of cultural appropriation, analogous to the relationship of Manhattan to Harlem.
-Urban designer Frederick Law Olmstead called San Antonio touristic gold, with its "jumble of races, costumes, languages and building."
+Urban designer Frederick Law Olmsted called San Antonio touristic gold, with its "jumble of races, costumes, languages and building."
 And Mark Twain designated it as one of four unique American cities (also Boston, New Orleans, and San Francisco) because of its cultural melting pot, preserved history, and distinct identity.
 San Antonio houses many tourist attractions, such as the San Antonio Aquarium, San Antonio Zoo, SeaWorld, and Six Flags Fiesta Texas.
 San Antonio's Spanish influence can be seen in the many historic sites across the city, such as the Alamo Mission, Mission Concepción, San Antonio River Walk, Mission San Francisco de la Espada, and Cathedral of San Fernando (San Antonio).